brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 9 bht.md

 2. "Masters and servants are not indeed on the same level; but there is a mutual law which binds them."
 3. "While masters possess authority over their servants, they have themselves the same Master in heaven, to whom they must render an account."

+### Philip Schaff:
+1. "The language is general, and expresses what Calvin well calls jus analogum (Eadie).”
+2. “‘St. Paul singles out the prevailing vice and most customary exhibition of bad feeling on the part of the master, and in forbidding this naturally includes every similar form of harshness’ (Ellicott).”
+3. “The general principles underlying this section are applicable to all the relations of employer and employee.
+Our duties to one another are duties to Christ.”

 ### Archibald T. Robertson:
 1. "Letting up on threatening."
 2. "Both their Master and yours."